 In their reports, bond issuers usually name which UN Sustainable Development Goals (SDGs) are targeted and reached by their projects.
-By definition, out of the 17 SDGs, the purchased green bonds primarily promote goals related to climate change, energy efficiency and clean energy (Chart 4).
+The 17 comprehensive goals adopted by the UN in 2015 formulate a framework for the period up to 2030, which attempts to set the world on a sustainable path through a number of pre-defined tasks.
+Among the goals, the purchased green bonds primarily promote goals related to climate change, energy efficiency and clean energy (Chart 4).